TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ## The Shift from Information to Applications

 Originally influenced by the metaphor of a universal library, the Web was conceived as an information system[^comp.infosystems.www].
 Today, such a description feels outdated.
 A more fitting depiction of the modern Internet is a sprawling network of web applications.
 Rarely do individuals now describe their online activity as simply "browsing" for information.
 Instead, they're interacting with dynamic web apps to chat, shop, book hotels, work remotely, network, or even just kill time.
 Few draw parallels between the Internet and a Universal Library these days.
-The once-prevailing question—how a global computer network might act as a peerless information source, surpassing the constraints of isolated databases or physical libraries—no longer captures the essence of our modern Internet experience.

 [^comp.infosystems.www]: Its USENET topic name comp.infosystems.www accurately captured it.

 The transition from a web of information to a web of application marked the significant transformation of Web 2.0.
 This was achieved by expanding the site model into an application model through web services.
 Key technologies of Web 2.0 include AJAX, RESTful API, and SaaS.
 Notably, these are application-oriented technologies built atop the traditional site-based information model.
 Concurrently, HTML evolved from a document format to an application development User Interface description language.
-The rise of single-page applications dispelled the notion that the Web is like a book consisting of information pages, suggesting instead a singular page: the application.

-This evolution was crucial to understand the trust anchors, which this paper argues played a pivotal role in the centralization of the Internet in the last two decades.
+As the Web transitioned from an information repository to an application platform, the concept of trust anchors emerged.
+These trust anchors - essential services web ecosystem depends on, are usually provided by a few dominant entities, became the focal points of trust for web applications.
+This dynamic has inadvertently led to the centralization of the web, stifling innovation and competition.

-## Trust Anchors
+## Centralization: An Unintended Consequence of the Shift to Applications

 Web 2.0 has evolved into a web of applications, each interdependent on a myriad of web services.
 A mainstream website would typically implement 10-15 mainstream web services such as Google Login and Google Pay.